jbiatek/BSGRulebook/rulebook.md

 Demetrius is used in the "Search for Home" ending.
 Its locations cannot be damaged.

 To activate a Mission, place the top card of the Mission deck face up on the "Active Mission" space.
 It is immediately resolved.
-Each Mission is a Skill check but there are some special rules:
+Each Mission is a Skill check but there are some special limitations:

 - Character abilities and card abilities that affect Crisis cards and Skill checks *do not* affect Mission cards and cannot be used.
 This includes abilities that happen "before" or "after" Skill checks.
 - Any limits on how many cards a player may contribute to a Skill check *do* apply, such as being in the Brig, being a Cylon, Aaron Doral's "Vanity", etc.